A general framework for pricing and hedging under local viability: Appendix

 A set $A\subset L^0_{+}$ is \emph{bounded} if $\sup_{X\in A}P(X\geq n)\to 0$, $n\to\infty$.
 Now consider the topological product $\mathbf{L}:=(L^0_+)^{\mathbb{N}}$.
 We call a subset $C\subset\mathbf{L}$ \emph{c-bounded}, if $\pi_k(C)$ is bounded in $L^0_{+}$ for all coordinate mappings $\pi_k:\mathbf{L}\to L^{0}_{+}$, $k\in\mathbb{N}$.

 For any set $A$ we denote by $\mathrm{Fin}(A)$ the family of all non-empty finite subsets of $A$.
 This is a directed set with respect to the partial order induced by inclusion.
-We reproduce Definition 2.1 of \cite{gordan}.
+We recall Definition 2.1 of \cite{gordan}.

 \begin{definition} {\rm A convex subset $C$ of some topological vector space is \emph{convexly compact}, if for any non-empty set $A$ and any family $F_a$, $a\in A$ of closed and convex subsets of $C$, one has $\cap_{a\in A}F_a\neq\emptyset$ whenever } \end{definition}